Laura Kidd

-Laura Kidd is a record producer, songwriter and multi-instrumentalist releasing music and podcast episodes as Penfriend, and formerly known as She Makes War.
-After releasing four full length albums between 2010 and 2018, She Makes War was formally disbanded in December 2019, and she launched new music project Penfriend in May 2020, with accompanying weekly podcast series Attention Engineer.
-Her collaboration project with Rat (Ned's Atomic Dustbin), Obey Robots, launched in December 2020.
+Laura Kidd is an English record producer, songwriter and multi-instrumentalist, releasing music, videos and podcast episodes as Penfriend, and formerly known as She Makes War.
+After releasing four albums between 2010 and 2018, She Makes War was formally disbanded in December 2019, and she launched new a music project Penfriend in May 2020, with accompanying weekly podcast series, Attention Engineer.
+Her collaboration project with Rat (Ned's Atomic Dustbin), Obey Robots, was launched in December 2020.

 Penfriend

 Multi-disciplinary solo project Penfriend launched on 1 May 2020 with an invitation to join The Correspondent's Club, Kidd's handmade member's club set up to provide an online space for music fans.

 In May 2021, Kidd released her first record as Penfriend.
-Exotic Monsters reached #24 in Official UK album chart and #5 in the independent chart.
+Exotic Monsters reached number 24 in the UK Albums Chart and number 5 in the UK Independent Albums Chart.